-If you need some bulky waste removed, this guide is for you!
-This blog post covers everything you need to know about bulky waste collection, including the different types of collection available, how much they cost, what types of waste they are best for, and how environmentally friendly they are.
+Are you looking for free bulky waste collection?
+Then this guide is for you!
+This blog post covers everything you need to know about how to get rid of bulky waste for free and the other lowest cost alternatives including, how much they cost, what types of waste they are best for, and how environmentally friendly they are.

 Definition of Bulky Waste